Kristin is a dog agility instructor and competitor with 20 years in the sport.

 "Cones" on the retinas at the back of our eyes allow us to see colors.
 Typically, most people have three sets of cones.
 Dogs and humans with color blindness have only two.
-This means dogs can see in shades of blues, yellows and grays.
+This means dogs can see in shades of blues, yellows, and grays.
 However, dogs have more "rods" in their eyes, which gives them better night vision.

-Check out the two color spectrums below to get a sense of the colors that people can see versus what dogs can see.
+Check out the two color spectrums below to get a sense of the colors people can see versus what dogs can see.

 The Dog's Color Spectrum